 The district has worked closely with a consultant to evaluate wireless connectivity in all sites and locations.
-Although we are very near full saturation, we look forward to achieving full saturation whereby access points are installed in all classrooms and common learning spaces.
+We have achieved full saturation whereby access points are installed in all classrooms and common learning spaces.
 Additionally, we wish to upgrade to current standards and wireless protocols where necessary.
+Such upgrades have been outlined in SSIP! and will be essential for planned upgrades to classroom technology as described in the SSIP.